4awpawz/trio-docs/source/fragments/docs/learn/createawebpage.md

 ### Summary

-Being able to work our composites using just JavaScript and metadata is perhaps one of the best and most empowering features of Trio.
-The code responsible for dynamically working our composites are neatly encapsulated in their own JavaScript modules and our markup remains clean, uncluttered and free of template tags peppered throughout.
+Being able to compose web pages using just JavaScript and metadata is perhaps one of the best and most empowering features of Trio.
+The code responsible for dynamically composing web pages are neatly encapsulated in their own JavaScript modules and our markup remains clean, uncluttered and free of template tags peppered throughout.
 This separation of concerns leads to a project that is easier to reason about and more maintainable.

 We've only just scratched the surface with this exercise.
-There is no end to what you can achieve with Trio's approach to working composites using JavaScript and metadata.
+There is no end to what you can achieve with Trio's approach to composing web pages using JavaScript and metadata.
 Thinking about creating a portfolio?
 Callbacks and JSON data catalogs will make it a snap.
-Thinking about creating a kick ass blog for yourself or your company, well Trio has you covered there as well as it has an extensive array of blog-specific metadata to help you build out your blog which we will explore next in detail in the [Building A Blog] exercise.
+Thinking about creating a kick ass blog for yourself or your company, well Trio has you covered there as well as it has an extensive array of blog-specific metadata to help you build out your blog which we will explore in the <a href="/docs/learn/buildingablog" data-trio-link>Building A Blog</a> guide.